 2) deterioration of blood microcirculation

-3) invasiveness of the operation
+3) traumatic operation

 4) all of the above